 As for Ayam Bakar Taliwang near Nagoya, its specialty is the sambal (chilly sauce).
 Indonesia (Java) itself is infamous for its sambal.
 The variety of spices that come together makes it a cultural explosion on our tongues.

 The Taliwang restaurant is known for its different types of sambal.
 I loved the usual sambal better, but some prefer this along with their meal.

 Another post for you to read: Abang Island Snorkeling in Batam

 Apart from Padang, Indonesia’s local noodles called mie goreng is something else to try out (Not the instant packet noodles).
 RM Mie Terampa is best to try out the local cuisine here.

 I wasn’t fond of Bakso places before until I tried it at Mega Mall, Batam Center.
-The soup and soft chewy meatballs along with the sambal and lettuce as served in most Bakso stalls makes for another unique taste compared to padang.
+The soup and soft chewy meatballs along with the sambal and lettuce as served in most Bakso stalls make for another unique taste compared to Padang.

 Best Seafood Restaurants in Batam

 With numerous seafood spots, it’s hard to pick out which ones are worth the price.
 After all, seafood isn’t cheap.
 One quick tip is to go for seafood spots by the shores.
 They always give off a more local touch to the cuisine.